In this article, I am going to discuss different methods how to propagate Begonia maculata.

 Can I give direct light to my Begonia maculata?

 Begonia maculata thrives in bright but indirect light.
-If it is exposed to direct sunlight for an extended period of time, it will eventually burn the leaves and result in discoloration.
+If it is exposed to direct sunlight for an extended period, it will eventually burn the leaves and result in discoloration.

 Is it a good idea to propagate Begonia maculata through seeds?

 Begonia maculata thrives in bright but indirect light.
-If it is exposed to direct sunlight for an extended period of time, it will eventually burn the leaves and result in discoloration.
+If it is exposed to direct sunlight for an extended period, it will eventually burn the leaves and result in discoloration.

 Can you propagate Begonia maculata from a leaf?